quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part51_22.4_The_CrankN.md

 :p How is the final solution typically visualized?
 ??x
 The final solution to the wave equation is typically visualized by plotting the displacement of the string at various points in space for different time steps or continuously over time.
-This can be done using 2D plots where one axis represents position \(x\) and the other axis represents time \(t\).
+This can be done using 2D plots where one axis represents position $x $ and the other axis represents time$t$.
 For each time step, a snapshot of the string's shape is taken and displayed.

 By animating these snapshots, we can see how the wave propagates and evolves over time.
 This visualization helps in understanding the dynamics of the system and verifying that the numerical method produces accurate results.